-Later on, Alibaba’s share price continued to drop another 50% to a low of about $80.
+Later on, Alibaba’s share price continued to drop another 50% from $160 to a low of about $80.

-The sad thing is that most of the subscribers continued to believe in Adam Khoo and hold on to Alibaba stock.
+The sad thing is that most of the subscribers continued to believe in Adam Khoo and held on to Alibaba stock.

 The funny thing is that Adam Khoo continues to lower his fair value estimation on Alibaba from about $250 to around $160.

 He should have warned his subscribers that it’s risky to buy based on his fair value estimation because it could be adjusted much lower later on.